pymc-devs/pymc.io/blog/blog_gsoc_2023.md

      The world of open source was definitely overwhelming at first but I enjoyed being in a completely foreign environment.
 I just lurked on GitHub for the next few months before applying to GSoC.

-1. __What are you expecting or hoping to get out of your GSoC experience?__
+1. __What are you expecting or hoping to get out of your internship experience?__

      I want to grow my skills and my community.
 Working on large, collaborative software projects is a completely different challenge so I would like to get a feel for how they work.
 Similarly, my project is really going to push my knowledge of probabilistic programming forward.
 Getting to know who works in this space and what projects excite them is the other thing I’m really looking forward to.

 1.  __What are your career goals?
-How do you see the GSoC program moving you towards them?__
+How do you see the internship program moving you towards them?__

     I’d like to work in probabilistic programming, either in academia or the private sector.
 My prior experience has been heavily academic so I’m eager to step just a bit outside that world and get connected with people who work on the private sector side.
 GSoC will diversify my experience in a way I hope opens new doors.